 One strategy I have seen working in referral is a survey followed by a referral mail for promotors who have rater you really high (let’s say 9/10 or 10/10).
 You can easily set up these messages using marketing automation software.
 An incentivized referral could be a cherry on the cake if you can afford to.
 Let’s be honest, who doesn’t like presents, discounts or free products.

 Marketing automation has turned out to be a lifeguard for marketing and sales professionals across the globe.
-It can do wonders for you if implemented properly and throughout the customer lifecycle.
+It can do wonders for you if implemented correctly and throughout the customer lifecycle.

-Before we end this, contrary to popular belief, marketing automation does not necessarily generate leads for you, make your ads better or does your marketing for you.
-It helps you in expediting and automating manual processes.
-This makes marketing automation one of the most promising fields.
+Before concluding, let me say that contrary to popular belief, marketing automation does not necessarily generate leads for you, or make your ads better, or do your marketing for you on autopilot.
+Actually, it helps you in expediting and automating manual processes.
+It makes marketing automation one of the most promising fields.

-With AI and predictive analytics on the rise, marketing automation will become smarter, sophisticated and more contextual.
+With AI and predictive analytics on the rise, marketing automation will become smarter, sophisticated, and contextual.
 Good day ahead, my fellow marketers.

 ⭐ What is customer lifecycle management?